 Prior to PMB, Joff worked at BlackRock Private Equity Partners (2010–2015) in New York, London and Zurich as a Vice President, focused on making minority private equity investments alongside leading global sponsors.
 Whilst at BlackRock, he spent 2010 in Austin, Texas assisting the Texas Teachers Retirement System (TRS) investing from their $5bn direct private equity co-investment programme.

 Joff started his career in investment banking with Goldman Sachs (2008-2010) in London in the UK M&A team.
 He graduated from Trinity College, Dublin.

-Joff has a North American wife, Jamie, two disappointingly small dogs and a first child on the way.
+Joff has a North American wife, Jamie, one child and two disappointingly small dogs.

 Benedict von Schmeling